Huldrych Zwingli: First rifts (1522–1524)

 The first public controversy regarding Zwingli's preaching broke out during the season of Lent in 1522.
 On the first fasting Sunday, 9 March, Zwingli and about a dozen other participants consciously transgressed the fasting rule by cutting and distributing two smoked sausages (the Wurstessen in Christoph Froschauer's workshop).
 Zwingli defended this act in a sermon which was published on 16 April, under the title Von Erkiesen und Freiheit der Speisen (Regarding the Choice and Freedom of Foods).
 He noted that no general valid rule on food can be derived from the Bible and that to transgress such a rule is not a sin.
 The event, which came to be referred to as the Affair of the Sausages, is considered to be the start of the Reformation in Switzerland.

-Even before the publication of this treatise, the diocese of Constance reacted by sending a delegation to Zürich.
+Even before the publication of this treatise, the diocese of Constance reacted by sending a delegation to Zurich.
 The city council condemned the fasting violation, but assumed responsibility over ecclesiastical matters and requested the religious authorities clarify the issue.
 The bishop responded on 24 May by admonishing the Grossmünster and city council and repeating the traditional position.

 Following this event, Zwingli and other humanist friends petitioned the bishop on 2 July to abolish the requirement of celibacy on the clergy.
 Two weeks later the petition was reprinted for the public in German as Eine freundliche Bitte und Ermahnung an die Eidgenossen (A Friendly Petition and Admonition to the Confederates).
 The issue was not just an abstract problem for Zwingli, as he had secretly married a widow, Anna Reinhart, earlier in the year.
 Their cohabitation was well-known and their public wedding took place on 2 April 1524, three months before the birth of their first child.
 They would have four children: Regula, William, Huldrych, and Anna.
-As the petition was addressed to the secular authorities, the bishop responded at the same level by notifying the Zürich government to maintain the ecclesiastical order.
+As the petition was addressed to the secular authorities, the bishop responded at the same level by notifying the Zurich government to maintain the ecclesiastical order.
 Other Swiss clergymen joined in Zwingli's cause which encouraged him to make his first major statement of faith, Apologeticus Archeteles (The First and Last Word).
 He defended himself against charges of inciting unrest and heresy.
 He denied the ecclesiastical hierarchy any right to judge on matters of church order because of its corrupted state.

-Zürich disputations (1523)
+Zurich disputations (1523)

 The events of 1522 brought no clarification on the issues.
-Not only did the unrest between Zürich and the bishop continue, tensions were growing among Zürich's Confederation partners in the Swiss Diet.
-On 22 December, the Diet recommended that its members prohibit the new teachings, a strong indictment directed at Zürich.
+Not only did the unrest between Zurich and the bishop continue, tensions were growing among Zurich's Confederation partners in the Swiss Diet.
+On 22 December, the Diet recommended that its members prohibit the new teachings, a strong indictment directed at Zurich.
 The city council felt obliged to take the initiative and find its own solution.